 A Welcome from the Dean

 At FIMS, faculty and students are devoted to understanding how information and media shape our everyday lives—from how we express ourselves and join in expression with others, to our data doubles, our libraries, our health, our media education, our cultural reconciliation.
-We want to think critically and rigorously, to develop theories that organize how we understand the big and small pictures.
+We want to think critically and rigorously, to develop theories that organize how we understand the big and small pictures, and to work out how different people and communities can use our research for social development and change.
 We also believe that to deeply understand the present requires understanding our mediated past.
 History matters.

 FIMS faculty are first rate scholars, teachers, journalists, librarians, cultural critics, and artists devoted to a “maker-thinker” curriculum, a hands-on/heads-on pedagogy for undergraduate and graduate students.
 Our programs connect theory and criticism to applied skills like writing, audio-visual and digital storytelling, digital design, field and archival research, information management and cultural collaboration.
 They connect our vast technological architecture to multicultural society in Canada and abroad.
 Our undergraduate students go on to work in media, journalism, public policy, community development, government at all levels, social marketing, public relations, and advertising, to name just a few fields.
 Our graduate students become scholars, journalists, librarians, health information managers, and data scientists.